adammoos/FIRST/README.md

   # Mental Health Hackathon Website

   This is a code bundle for Mental Health Hackathon Website.
-The original project is available at https://www.figma.com/design/3Xmzl4bEJWGmGyCwHDq9H6/Mental-Health-Hackathon-Website.

   ## Running the code